LLaVAShield: Safeguarding Multimodal Multi-Turn Dialogues in Vision-Language Models: MMDS Dataset Construction

-To construct Unsafe Multimodal Multi-turn Dialogues (UMMD) data, we introduce Multimodal Multi-turn Red Teaming with Monte Carlo Tree Search (MMRT-MCTS), an automated framework that explores text-with-image attack paths under constraints.
-The MMRT-MCTS uses three models to complete the search process: an attacker model $\mathcal{A}$, a target model $\mathcal{T}$, and an evaluator model $\mathcal{E}$.
+The MMRT uses three models to complete the search process: an attacker model $\mathcal{A}$, a target model $\mathcal{T}$, and an evaluator model $\mathcal{E}$.
 At each turn, an attacker $\mathcal{A}$ proposes a question with a plan including strategies, image usage and image generation; A target $\mathcal{T}$ returns a response conditioning on the question and images; and an evaluator $\mathcal{E}$ produces a score given the target responses history.
-We formalize each task as
+The specific prompts for the attacker and evaluator are illustrated in ~\cref{fig:attacker_prompt_a},~\cref{fig:attacker_prompt_b} and~\cref{fig:evaluator_prompt}, respectively.
+To better illustrate the mechanism of the attacker within the MMRT framework, we formalize each task as

-where $g$ is the malicious intent, $\mathcal{I}$ is the set of images constructed above, $\mathcal{D}$ is the corresponding image descriptions, $\Sigma$ is the strategy space exposed to the attacker, and $\Gamma$ denotes the image-generation interface.
+where $g$ is the malicious intent, $\mathcal{I}_{\text{ref}}$ is the set of images gained by image mining, $\mathcal{D}$ is the corresponding image descriptions, $\Sigma$ is the strategy space exposed to the attacker, and $\Gamma$ denotes the image-generation interface.

-\paragraph{Search pipeline.} The whole procedure of MMRT-MCTS follows Algorithm~\ref{alg:mmrt-mcts-pipeline}.
-First, we initialize the root node of the Monte Carlo tree with the malicious task $\tau$.
-The algorithm then repeats four steps: \textit{selection}, \textit{expansion}, \textit{simulation}, and \textit{backpropagation}.
-In selection, we descend from the root until a terminal or not-fully-expanded node using a confidence-guided rule (PUCT).
-In expansion, one $\mathcal{A}\!\to\!\mathcal{T}\!\to\!\mathcal{E}$ cycle creates a child; if the target response is a refusal, the loop continues with up to $R_{\max}$ trials.
-In simulation, we run up to $S$ rollout turns with the same refusal retries to estimate a terminal score $s$.
-In backpropagation, we propagate a normalized reward from $s$ to update visit counts, total reward, and best score along the path to the root.
-Further details and setup are provided in the Appendix~\ref{app:mmrt-mcts-details}.

-\paragraph{Attack strategies.} At the beginning of each turn, we prompt the attacker to assess the current dialogue and conduct a series of effective thoughts.
-The attacker may apply one or more of the following strategies: \begin{itemize} \item \textbf{Gradual guidance}: begin with harmless or abstract queries and progressively increase specificity so that later questions appear as natural follow-ups toward the goal~\citep{russinovich2025great}. \item \textbf{Purpose inversion}: first elicit content against the malicious goal (e.g., why not to do X), then pivot to the opposite viewpoint to extract the desired details~\citep{zhou2024speak}. \item \textbf{Query decomposition}: split the target objective into benign sub-questions and accumulate the technical pieces needed to reconstruct the full procedure~\citep{srivastav2025safe}. \item \textbf{Role play}: adopt a plausible persona or scenario (e.g., research, game design, safety audit) and maintain narrative consistency to justify increasingly operational requests~\citep{ren2024derail, jiang2024red}. \end{itemize}

-\paragraph{Image generation.} In addition to strategy-driven prompting, the attacker can emit an image prompt and invoke a text-to-image model to synthesize a new generated image, denoted $\mathcal{I}_{\text{gen}}$.
-The generated image is then added to the attack plan.
-This expands the search space beyond the fixed set of existing visuals.